2016 NBA Finals: Game 2

 The Warriors defeated the Cavaliers 110–77 in Game 2 to take a 2–0 series lead.
 Cleveland took a 28–22 lead about two minutes into the second quarter, but Golden State answered with a 20–2 run while outscoring the Cavs 30–16 the rest of the period.
 During the run, the Cavaliers' Kevin Love suffered a head injury while attempting to grab a defensive rebound.
 Love stayed throughout the remainder of the period but did not play the second half.
 The Warriors continued to dominate Cleveland from there, outscoring the Cavaliers 58–33 in the final two quarters.
-Draymond Green led all scorers with 28 points, including 5 of 8 from three-point range.
-Curry and Klay Thompson added 18 and 17 points, respectively, while drilling four threes each.
+Draymond Green led all scorers with 28 points, including 5-of-8 from three-point range.
+Curry and Klay Thompson added 18 and 17 points, respectively, while drilling four three-pointers each.

-With their victory, the Warriors posted the highest winning margin in the first two Finals games with a 48-point differential.
-James led the Cavs with 19 points, 8 rebounds, 9 assists and 4 steals, surpassing John Stockton for fourth on the all-time playoff steals list.
-However, he also committed 7 turnovers in the loss.
+With their victory, Golden State posted the highest winning margin in the first two Finals games with a 48-point differential.
+James led Cleveland with 19 points, eight rebounds, nine assists, and four steals, surpassing John Stockton for fourth on the all-time playoff steals list.
+However, James also committed seven turnovers in the loss.

 Game 3

 The Cavaliers avenged their lopsided defeat to Golden State by routing the Warriors 120–90 in Game 3 to cut the series deficit to 2–1.
-The Cavaliers scored the game's first nine points en route to outscoring the Warriors 33–16 after one quarter.
-Golden State rallied to trim Cleveland's lead as low as seven points on a couple of occasions before the Cavs settled for a 51–43 halftime lead.
+Cleveland scored the game's first nine points en route to outscoring the Warriors 33–16 after one quarter, but Golden State rallied to trim Cleveland's lead as low as seven points on a couple of occasions before the Cavaliers settled for a 51–43 halftime lead.
 In the second half, Cleveland continued to extend their lead and outscored Golden State 69–47.
 Love did not play due to a concussion.
-James led all scorers with 32 points.
-Irving added 30 points for the Cavs.
+James led all scorers with 32 points, while Irving added 30 points for the Cavaliers.
 Curry led the Warriors with 19 points, while drilling four threes.
 Harrison Barnes also contributed 18 points in 33 minutes of play.

 Game 4

 The Warriors defeated the Cavaliers 108–97 in Game 4 to take a 3–1 series lead.
-After averaging just 16 points in the first three games of the series, Curry scored 38 and was 7 of 13 on three-pointers.
-The Warriors made 17 three-pointers, then an NBA record for a single Finals game.
+After averaging just 16 points in the first three games of the series, Curry scored 38 and was 7-of-13 on three-pointers.
+Golden State made 17 three-pointers, then an NBA record for a single Finals game.
 They made only 16 two-point field goals, the first time in Finals history a team made more shots from three-point range.
 Klay Thompson added 25 points and four three-pointers for Golden State.
 It was the Warriors' 88th win of the season, which broke the 1995–96 Chicago Bulls record of 87 for most wins in an NBA season (regular-season and postseason combined).

 Green and James had to be separated in the closing minutes of the game, when Green fell to the ground and James stepped over him.

 Feeling disrespected, Green swung his arm and appeared to make contact with James' groin.